๐Ÿ’ธPrinciples of Economics

 Inequality and Income Distribution

-• Reduced economic mobility and diminished human capital investment can result when low-income individuals lack access to education, healthcare, and opportunity
+• Persistent inequality can reduce economic mobility and human capital investment when low-income individuals lack access to education, healthcare, and opportunity.
+This can actually reduce long-run efficiency, blurring the line between equity and efficiency concerns.

-• Redistribution policies (progressive taxation, transfer payments, minimum wages) address equity concerns but involve efficiency trade-offs that the AP exam frequently tests
+• Redistribution policies (progressive taxation, transfer payments, minimum wages) address equity concerns but involve efficiency trade-offs that exams frequently test.

-Compare: Inequality vs. Other Market Failures—externalities and public goods represent clear efficiency failures where total surplus could be increased.
+Compare: Inequality vs. Other Market Failures: externalities and public goods represent clear efficiency failures where total surplus could be increased.
 Inequality involves distributional concerns that require value judgments about fairness.
-Know the difference: fixing externalities can be Pareto-improving; redistribution typically involves trade-offs.
+Know the difference: fixing externalities can be Pareto-improving (making someone better off without making anyone worse off); redistribution typically involves trade-offs between equity and efficiency.

 Quick Reference Table